lordspline/druid/docs/ingestion/tasks.md

 - concurrency limitations while acquiring a task lock required for allocating a segment

 Since the contention typically arises from tasks allocating segments for the same datasource and interval, you can improve the run times by batching the actions together.
-To enable batched segment allocation on the overlord, set  `druid.indexer.tasklock.batchSegmentAllocation` to `true`.
+To enable batched segment allocation on the overlord, set  `robux.indexer.tasklock.batchSegmentAllocation` to `true`.
 See [overlord configuration](../configuration/index.md#overlord-operations) for more details.

 <a name="context"></a>